nicnosis/iu-courses/fa18/g290/gxd-syllabus.md

 ##### Option 2--- Create an asset pack
 Students who are already working on a game are encouraged to use this class project to create or re-invision their game's interface assets.

-### Labs (10 pts.)
-Students will complete in-class assignments from time to time.
-These labs are meant to keep students engaged while providing challenging situations to apply skills.

-### Homework (20 pts.)
+### Homework (30 pts.)
-This class has __four__ homework assignments designed to test and reinforce knowledge from class.
+This class has homework assignments designed to test and reinforce knowledge from class.

 ### Participation (5 pts.)
 Participation is an important element of this class.
 It is not enough to read about usability and interface design; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.
 Most class days will feature a small participation exercise.
 They are to be finished during class and are generally graded on completion.